highcharts/highcharts/docs/datagrid/columns.md

 ```

 ### How to edit cells
-Every cell in a column can be edited on the fly (by user).
-Set the column option to [editable](https://api.highcharts.com/dashboards/typedoc/interfaces/DataGrid_DataGridOptions.IndividualColumnOptions.html#editable).
+Every cell in a column can be edited on the fly by the end user.
+Set the [editable](https://api.highcharts.com/dashboards/typedoc/interfaces/DataGrid_DataGridOptions.IndividualColumnOptions.html#editable) option to true.

 ```js
 columns {